Cozumel: Common Questions

 The rainy season is from typically from mid-late August through early October.
 This corresponds with the regional hurricane season in the Western Atlantic and Caribbean, so rain is more common, with higher totals.
 Rarely, though, does it rain for full days, unless a storm is moving through.
 Mosquitoes are more common during this time.

-The sun here is strong.
+The sun in Cozumel is strong.
 You will need sun protection – preferably shades, hats and shirts, or try for reef-safe sunscreen to protect our incredible marine environment.

 The state of Quintana Roo is known for a high level of safety, especially in heavy tourist zones.
 Cozumel is within Quintana Roo, and is especially safe, given that it’s an isolated Island and a popular and lucrative cruise and diving destination.
 Violent crime in Cozumel is nearly non-existent.
 Petty theft, pick-pocketing and local robberies are reported sporadically, especially during low tourist season, as more local work/income opportunities decline (Aug-Sept).